CREATIVE

 So my advice for anyone else is before you start a project, run your goals for the project past someone else and see if they feel if what you're planning is achievable with the perimeters of the project.
 Because perhaps what you have planned will push the limits of the budget or timeline or technological ability.
 It's good to get an outside perspective to look at what you're planning and make sure it's doable within these boundaries."

-Placing too high of expectations on yourself or not setting realistic project goals can lead to burnout.
-It’s easy to get ahead of yourself when you can see how great a project has the potential to be.
-But, you have to keep in mind your own limitations: stop overextending yourself and stop holding yourself up to an unsustainable standard.
+Placing too high of expectations on yourself, or not setting realistic project goals, is a fast lane to burnout.
+It's easy to get ahead of yourself when you can see how great a project has the potential to be.
+The trick is keeping your own limits in view: stop overextending yourself, stop holding yourself up to an unsustainable standard.
+As Geoff says, your coworkers can be trusted unbiased sources for a reality check on your work or your project goals.

 Is there anything you would like to add?